 Young Investigator Award (SPIE)

-Young scientists can now submit their abstract for the 2018 “Young Investigator Award” until July 17, 2017.
+The submission of the abstracts for the 2018 “Young Investigator Award” is closed.
 This best paper competition will be held at the conference on “Single Molecule Spectroscopy and Superresolution Imaging” during the Biomedical Optics Symposium BiOS 2018.

 Dr. Biqin Dong from the Functional Optical Imaging Laboratory at the Northwestern University (USA) won the Young Investigator Award 2017 with his outstanding presentation on “Spectroscopic photon localization microscopy: breaking the resolution limit of single molecule localization microscopy”.

 The talks presented in this years session were of such high quality that it proved extremely difficult for the jury to nominate the winner.
 The prize was finally awarded to Ivan Michel Antolovic from the Delft University of Technology for his presentation on “Analyzing blinking effects in super resolution localization microscopy with single-photon SPAD imagers”.

 As expected from the history of this award, it was again impossible to nominate a single winner.
 The prize of USD 1000 was split and given to Evan Perillo from the University of Texas, Austin, USA, and to Dong Li from this year's Nobel Prize Winner Eric Betzig's lab at the Janelia Farm Research Campus, Ashburn, USA.
 Perillo gave a talk on "Single particle tracking through highly scattering media with multiplexed two-photon excitation", Li presented his work on "Extended resolution structured illumination imaging of dynamic process in living cells".